isaaceindhoven/GazePublisher/README.md

 # url where the hub is hosted at
 GAZEHUB_URL='http://localhost:8000'

-# the path location of the primairy key file
+# the path location of the primary key file
 PRIVATE_KEY_PATH='./private.key'
 ```